Lake Oswego's largest celebration of their thriving art scene is back unhindered in 2022, taking place June 25-26.

-Art comes in many different forms, and the art filled community of Lake Oswego celebrates arts' diversity every year during their annual Festival of the Arts.
-This three day event takes place Friday, June 22 through Sunday, June 24, 2018 and welcomes more than 25,000 enthusiasts each year.
-The festival is even more special this year as it's the 55th celebration, and with endless art exhibits, live music, food booths, arts and crafts and free admission, its a great event to bring the family while also enjoying the beautiful weather.
+Art comes in many different forms here, and community celebrates arts' diversity every year during their annual Festival of the Arts.
+This event welcomes more than 25,000 enthusiasts each year.
+The festival is a tremendous celebration with endless art exhibits, live music, food booths, arts and crafts and free admission.
+It's a great event to bring the family to while also enjoying the beautiful weather.

 There will be a myriad of art to enjoy, like the student exhibition, the Juried Artists Vision - a photography exhibit, Art in the Park focusing on regionally and nationally recognized makers and the very special exhibit titled "Layers: The evolving art of 3D printing."
 Emerging artists will get the spotlight shown on their work at an open show at the student's art literacy exhibit.
 Across the street you'll hear bands playing at the main-stage at George Rogers Park too, delighting a multitude of senses at once.

 The event will most significantly benefit the Lakewood Center for the Arts and their Theatre Company which puts on theatrical entertainment year-round.
 Head to 368 S. State Street, across from George Rogers Park to experience the event and throughout the year to experience one of their fantastic musicals, comedies or dramas.